The first rule of Cover Letters:

 Address the criteria as requested in the job ad.

 All ads provide key criteria.
-Some even include application criteria, that is, certain things that need to be addressed in your application (like sending your application in the form of an info-graphic).
+Some even include application criteria, that is, certain things that need to be addressed in your application.

 Make sure that you’ve addressed each of these elements.
 Dot points are good – it makes it easy for an employer to find the key details they’re looking for.